Need to talk? Call 1800 882 436.

 How do I move from mixed feeding to full breastfeeding?

-If you are planning to fully breastfeed after mixed feeding, it’s important to increase your breast milk supply.
+If you are planning to return to or begin fully breastfeeding after mixed feeding, it's important to increase your breast milk supply.
+To wean your baby off formula, you should gradually reduce the volume and frequency of formula feeding while increasing breastfeeding.

 • Offer your baby breastfeeds more often, even if your baby won't feed for long.

-• Feed from both breasts at each feed.
+• Feed from both breasts at each feed — try to start with a different breast each time.

-• Ensure you and your baby are comfortable and your baby is well-attached during feeds.
+• Ensure you and your baby are comfortable and your baby attaches well during feeds.

-• Help your milk flow by being relaxed when feeding, practicing deep breathing and applying warmth by stroking your breast inwards (towards the nipple).
+• Help your milk flow by being relaxed when feeding — try deep breathing and applying warmth by stroking your breast inwards (towards the nipple).

-• Gradually cut down on formula feeds, so your baby is hungrier for your breast milk.
+• Gradually reduce formula feeds, so your baby is hungrier for your breast milk.

 Your healthcare professionals can help support you with this.